umran/apify/README.md

 ## Introduction

-Apify generates GraphQL CRUD APIs that are tightly coupled with mongodb, via mongoose, as a primary store, optionally redis, among others as a cache store, and elasticsearch as full-text search engine, via a simple configuration interface that is designed to combine configuration options from mongoose, graphql schemas and elasticsearch mappings.
+Apify generates GraphQL CRUD APIs that are tightly coupled with mongodb, via mongoose, as a primary store, optionally redis, among others as a cache store, and elasticsearch as a full-text search engine.
+Apify exposes a simple configuration interface that is designed to combine configuration options for mongoose, graphql schemas and elasticsearch mappings.
 Apify thus effectively reduces the configuration complexity of backends that rely on mongodb, elasticsearch and graphql to a single configuration file under a universal syntax.

 For each collection level document that is defined, Apify automatically creates the relevant collection in mongodb along with its elasticsearch mappings.
 It also defines GraphQL endpoints for each collection that allow CRUD operations as well as full-text search to be performed on documents right out of the box.